How Cultured Chicken is Made

 The Serum-Free Challenge

-• Ethical: Derived from fetal calves — defeats purpose of avoiding animal slaughter
+• Ethical: Derived from fetal calves — defeats the goal of reducing animal slaughter

-The cultured meat industry must use serum-free media.
+For these reasons, the cultured meat industry has converged on serum-free media.
 All approved cultured meat products to date use serum-free formulations (UPSIDE Foods, GOOD Meat).

 Hydrolysates: The Big Win for Amino Acids

 Hydrolysates are enzymatically digested proteins from plants (soy, wheat) or yeast.
-They provide complete amino acid profiles at food-grade prices:
+They replace the amino acid fraction of media — typically 30-50% of media cost — and provide complete amino acid profiles at food-grade prices:

 Media Type Cost ($/L) Source